hippasus/ExchangeRates/README.md

 ### Help needed!

-We've reached the GAE incoming & outgoing bandwidth limit [Safety Quotas](https://developers.google.com/appengine/docs/quotas#Safety_Quotas).
+We've reached the [GAE URL Fetch Quota](https://developers.google.com/appengine/docs/quotas#UrlFetch) for the currency API.
-And I need your help to enable billing to get larger quotas.
+And I need your help to enable billing to get larger quota.
 Do please help to click [this link](http://ko-fi.com?i=8d071856392d304) and donate me $1.00USD.